nicsuzor/wikijuris/cyberlaw/jurisdiction.markdown

 * Facts: The Defendant posted a defamatory post about the Plaintiff on his Facebook page.
 It was found that the post was 'downloaded' in Victoria, Australia and South Africa by two (2) individuals.
 The Plaintiff commenced proceedings in Queensland.
 * Issue: Does a Queensland court have jurisdiction to hear the case if there has been no 'download' in accordance with the principle from Dow Jones v Gutnick (see [5])?
-* Section 11 of the //Defamation Act 2005// (Qld) includes a regime for choice of jurisdiction, which includes an “Australian jurisdictional area”.
+* Section 11 of the _Defamation Act 2005_ (Qld) includes a regime for choice of jurisdiction, which includes an “Australian jurisdictional area”.
 * As the post was downloaded in Victoria, which is an "Australian jurisdictional area", the "cause of action" proceedings in Queensland can proceed.
-* Must apply Victoria's defamation laws pursuant to S.11(1) of the //Defamation Act 2005// (Qld).
+* Must apply Victoria's defamation laws pursuant to S.11(1) of the _Defamation Act 2005_ (Qld).
 * Held: As long as publication is 'downloaded' to one resident of an "Australian jurisdictional area" then a Queensland court will have jurisdiction to hear the cause of action.
 * It is statue which determines jurisdiction and not the principle of Dow Jones (although it important to determine where the publication was made).